AmiraSayedMohamed/PestScanner4-Classification-app/README.md

 - 🤖 **Agricultural AI Chatbot** via OpenRouter for expert advice
 - 🧭 **Geolocation-Aware City Selection** (covering 40+ Egyptian cities)
 - 📊 **Charts and Reports** for visualizing disease types and severity trends
+- **Recommendation System** on how to treat teh disease
+- **Technical Support to answer any question you want inside the part ask and expert**

 ---